piuniverse/hostedby/README.md

-## About The hostedby
+## hostedby

 This is a simple API that takes an IP address in string format and searches for it in a database.
-If it finds the IP Address in the database it will return a json response:
+If it finds the IP Address in the database it will return a json response.
+The example an IP address was submitted and the database returned information purtaining to it's owner.
+Which in the case Amazon Web Services.

 ```
 {